 • Monitoring and accessing the effectiveness of the risk management plan

-• Modifying the plan as needed based on the effectiveness assessment
+• Modifying the plan as needed based on the effectiveness of your risk assessment

-The 3 traits that you must cultivate in order to maximize your risk management success are:
+The 3 traits that you must cultivate in order to maximize your safety risk management success are:

 • Situational awareness